Generating Synthetic Computed Tomography for Radiotherapy: SynthRAD2023 Challenge Report: Material and methods

 \subsection{Baseline algorithms}

 Two bulk-assignment baseline sCT models were used to provide insight into the evaluation metrics: “water” and “stratified”.
 The water approach assigned 0 HU to voxels within the dilated body contour mask and -1000 HU outside the mask (air).
 As suggested by \cite{maspero2017feasibility}, a stratified approach was employed to obtain images resembling bulk-assigned sCT without geometrical deformations by starting from ground truth CT.
 Stratified sCTs were obtained by classifying the ground truth CT data into five categories and assigning bulk density values for voxels within their specific HU ranges.
-Voxels were categorized based on intensity levels: 'air' ($\langle-\infty, -210\rangle$ HU $\rightarrow -968$ HU), 'adipose tissue' ($[-210, -20\rangle$ HU $\rightarrow -86$ HU), 'soft tissue' ($[-20, 120\rangle$ HU $\rightarrow$ 42 HU), 'bone marrow' ($[120, 555\rangle$ HU $\rightarrow$ 198 HU), and 'cortical bone' ($[555, \infty\rangle$ HU $\rightarrow$ 949 HU).
+Voxels were categorized into five classes based on HU intensity levels, mapping a range of density values to a population-derived HU value for this tissue \citep{maspero2017feasibility}, indicated as \(\langle\text{lower bound}, \text{upper bound}\rangle \text{ HU} \rightarrow \text{xx HU}\): 'air' ($\langle-\infty, -210\rangle$ HU $\rightarrow -968$ HU), 'adipose tissue' ($[-210, -20\rangle$ HU $\rightarrow -86$ HU), 'soft tissue' ($[-20, 120\rangle$ HU $\rightarrow$ 42 HU), 'bone marrow' ($[120, 555\rangle$ HU $\rightarrow$ 198 HU), and 'cortical bone' ($[555, \infty\rangle$ HU $\rightarrow$ 949 HU).
 The accuracy of the bone segmentation was further refined using a binary hole-filling algorithm to avoid soft tissue and air voxels within bone structures.